skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   ZX Spectrum speaker made by the code that was executed.

 -c, --cmio
-  Simulate memory contention and I/O contention delays.
+  Simulate memory and I/O contention delays and the MEMPTR register.

 --depth `N`
   Simplify audio delays to this depth (default: 2).
 When this option is given,